Page Performance¶

 tag.
 RUM uses the History API to listen for URL changes.

-Based on the powerful API capabilities provided by modern browsers, Loading Time monitors changes in the page's DOM and network requests.
+Based on powerful APIs provided by modern browsers, Loading Time monitors DOM changes and network request status on the page.

-- Initial Load: Loading Time takes the longer of the two:
+Initial Load: Loading Time takes the longer of the following two:

-- The first time the page becomes inactive -
+- The first inactive time of the page - navigationStart

-- SPA Route Change: The first time the page becomes inactive - time of URL change
+SPA Route Change: The first inactive time of the page - the time when the URL changes

-- Static resources are being loaded (such as JS, CSS, etc.).
+- Static resources are being loaded (loading js, css, etc.)

-Note: If no events occur within 100ms, the page is considered inactive.
+If there are no events generated on the page within 100ms, the page is considered inactive.

-In certain scenarios, the 100ms standard since the last request or DOM change may not accurately determine activity:
+In the following cases, the standard of 100 milliseconds since the last request or DOM change may not accurately determine activity:

-- The application collects analytics data by sending requests to an API periodically or after each click.
+- The application collects analytics data by sending requests to the API periodically or after each click.

-- The application uses “comet” technology (i.e., streaming or long polling), where requests are held indefinitely.
+- The application uses "comet" technology (i.e., streaming or long polling), where requests are indefinitely held open.